-There are a variety of techniques that Dr. Gittens utilizes to retrieve sperm for in-vitro fertilization (IVF).
+There are many reasons why sperm retrieval may be necessary.
+It can be after a vasectomy, or if there is a blockage of sperm or if a male is simply not making enough sperm.
+Dr. Gittens utilizes a variety of retrieval techniques to obtain sperm for in-vitro fertilization (IVF).
 He will discuss with you the approach that is right for your situation.

 Percutaneous Aspiration of Sperm

 Percutaneous retrieval of sperm is done with a fine needle.
 This can be done in the office with only local anesthetic.
-Percutaneous aspiration is most successful in patients that may have an obstruction, but otherwise normal sperm production.
+It can also be done in an IVF center prior to or at the same time as In vitro.

 Microscopic Epididymal Sperm Aspiration